-Both songs will appear on her upcoming album, which will be released sometime this fall.
+Both songs appeared on her album, "Bridges," which was released last fall.

 “I have so many cool fun songs that I want to release, but this is where people are going and we're having to run with that,” Guyton said of the initial success of “Black Like Me.”

 “And it's a beautiful thing, but it also puts a lot of pressure on me.
 I get comments from fans, ‘Of course, she's pulling the race card’ and I'm like, ‘If you had any idea of what I've gone through for almost 10 years, you would never say that.’”

 With protests and reforms in all pockets of society and culture, though, the country music industry has slowly started to reckon with race.
 Last summer, both Lady A and The Chicks changed their names to omit references to the Antebellum South, though Lady A is now suing a Black blues singer who shares the same name.

 Guyton says she wants to redefine notions of what country music is and who it belongs to.